Wor(l)d of Morrissey

 On the provincial towns you jog 'round

-This song often prompted Morrissey to discourse on his hatred of "puerile" dance music, which he refers to in this song.
+This song has often prompted Morrissey to talk about his hatred of 'puerile' dance music, which he refers to in this song.

 Album: The World Won't Listen